jessfraz/k8s-snowflake/README.md

 There are two cluster role bindings created (which grant permissions across namespaces):

-- `privileged`: cannot create privileged pods, cannot escalate privileges, cannot run containers as root, cannot use the host network, IPC or PID namespace
+- `restricted`: cannot create privileged pods, cannot escalate privileges, cannot run containers as root, cannot use the host network, IPC or PID namespace
 - `privileged`: can create pods that are privileged and use the privileged pod